OsamaBACS/Warehousing/PRODUCT_MODIFIERS_VARIANTS_DOCUMENTATION.md

 ### 5.3 When to Use Variants vs Modifiers

+**The Key Question**: Do you need to track inventory separately for each option?

-**Use Variants when:**
+#### **Use Variants when:**
-- You have different physical products (different SKUs)
+- You need **separate inventory tracking** for each version
-- Each version needs separate inventory tracking
+- Each version has its own stock quantity per store
+- You need to know exactly how many "Blue T-Shirts" vs "Red T-Shirts" you have
+- Examples:
+  - **Color as Variant**: "Blue T-Shirt" (10 in stock) vs "Red T-Shirt" (5 in stock) - tracked separately
+  - **Size as Variant**: "Large Pizza" (different SKU) vs "Small Pizza" (different SKU)
-- Examples: Different colors, different sizes as separate products, different materials
+  - Different materials, different configurations that need separate stock tracking

-**Use Modifiers when:**
+#### **Use Modifiers when:**
-- You have add-ons or customization options
-- Options don't need separate inventory tracking
+- You **don't need separate inventory tracking**
-- Customer can select multiple options
+- All options share the same stock pool
+- Customer selects the option, but inventory is managed at the product level
-- Examples: Size options (Small/Medium/Large), toppings, extra services
+- Examples:
+  - **Color as Modifier**: You have 15 T-Shirts total, customer picks color at checkout, but all colors share inventory
+  - **Size as Modifier**: Pizza size options (Small/Medium/Large) - inventory is tracked at pizza level, not per size
+  - Toppings (Cheese, Pepperoni) - added to base product, no separate inventory
+  - Extra services (Extra Cheese, Extra Sauce) - no inventory tracking needed

+**Important**: The same attribute (like "Color" or "Size") can be either a variant OR a modifier, depending on your business needs:
+- Need separate stock tracking? → **Use Variants**
+- Share inventory across options? → **Use Modifiers**

 ---